Toxic Mold Removal and Cleanup

 - Containment.
 During the mold removal and remediation process the mold spores will often become disturbed and aerosolized.
 This can lead to cross contamination and create a situation much worse than the original problem.
 ServiceMaster uses specialized techniques to contain the area.
 This involves the use of HEPA filtration, negative air machines and plastic sheeting.

-- Removal.
+- Mold Removal.
 After containment is in place, the mold damaged materials are removed.
 Often this includes the removal of porous materials such as sheetrock, upholstered furniture, carpeting, insulation, cabinets, etc.

 - Decontamination.
 Non-porous or semi-porous materials such as wood framing, metal, plastic and concrete can be cleaned in place.
 HEPA vacuuming, wire brushing, sanding and other cleaning techniques are utilized to remove all remaining mold spores from the contaminated area.
 Often, an antimicrobial solution is applied to the remaining materials as well.